-In our review of the Reformation, we began with a look at its roots and the long cry for reform that had been heard in the Roman church.
-We saw its genesis in Germany with Martin Luther & Philip Melanchthon, its impact on Switzerland with Zwingli & later with the Frenchman John Calvin.
-John Knox carried it to his native Scotland & Thomas Cranmer led it in England.
+In our review of the Reformation, we began with a look at its roots and the long cry for reform heard in the Roman church.
+We saw its genesis in Germany with Martin Luther and Philip Melanchthon, its impact on Switzerland with Zwingli and later with the Frenchman John Calvin.
+John Knox carried it to his native Scotland and Thomas Cranmer led it in England.

-We’ve taken a look at the Roman Catholic response the Reformation in what’s called the Counter-Reformation, but probably ought to be labelled the Catholic Reformation.
-We briefly considered the Council of Trent where the Roman Church affirmed its perspective on many of the issues raised by the Protestants and for the first time a clear line was set, marking the differences in theology between the 2 groups.
-We saw the Jesuits, the learned shock troops of the Roman Church sent out on both mission and to counter the impact of the Reformation in many regions of Europe being swung toward the Protestant camp.
+We’ve taken a look at the Roman Catholic response in what’s called the Counter-Reformation, but probably ought to be labelled the Catholic Reformation.
+We briefly considered the Council of Trent where the Roman Church affirmed its perspective on many of the issues raised by Protestants and for the first time, a clear line was drawn, marking the differences in doctrine between the two groups.
+We saw the Jesuits, the learned shock-troops of the Roman Church sent out on both mission and to counter the impact of the Reformation in the regions of Europe being swung toward the Protestant camp.

 Let’s talk a little more about the Catholic Counter-Reformation because Europe is about to plunge into several decades of war due to the differing religious affiliations of its various kingdoms.

-There were at least 4 ingredients in the Counter-Reformation.
+There were at least four ingredients in the Counter-Reformation.

 The Society of Jesus, or Jesuits, were the most important of the new orders.
 Founded in Paris in 1534 by Ignatius of Loyola, the order required total obedience of its members for the furtherance of the interests of the Roman church.
 While there were good and godly Jesuits, men who worked tirelessly to expand the Kingdom of God, there were also some whose motives were less noble.
-Okay, let me just shoot straight, they were diabolical.
+Okay, let’s be frank; they were diabolical.
 Utterly unscrupulous in their methods, they believed it was permissible to do evil if good came of it.
-They resurrected the Inquisition in the 16th C & it became an effective tools in stomping out the Reformation in Italy, Spain, Portugal, and Belgium.
-It wasn’t successful where it was tried in the Netherlands.
+They resurrected the Inquisition in the 16th C making it an effective tool in stomping out the Reformation in Italy, Spain, Portugal, and Belgium.

-Jesuits sought to infiltrate governmental offices & used every means fair or foul to advance the cause of the Rome.
-Now, less our Catholic listeners take offense to this, understand that their power became so great and their methods so immoral, the order was suppressed by the Pope from 1773 to 1814 as a result of dozens of appeals.
+Jesuits infiltrated government offices and used every means fair or foul to advance the cause of the Rome.
+Lest Catholic listeners take offense to this, understand that their power became so great and their methods so immoral, the Pope suppressed the order from 1773 to 1814.

-Also, it should be noted when Ignatius launched the Society of Jesus, a counterattack on the Reformation was not in view.
-His ambition was a missionary zeal and keen desire to convert Muslims.
+Also, it should be noted when Ignatius launched the Society, a counterattack on the Reformation was not in view.
+His ambition was missionary with a keen desire to convert Muslims.
 The three major goals of the Jesuits were to convert pagans, combat heresy, and promote education.
 It was their solemn oath to obey the Pope that led to their being used as a tool of the Counter-Reformation.

-A 3rd aspect of the Counter-Reformation was the Council of Trent.
+A third aspect of the Counter-Reformation was the Council of Trent.
 The cardinals elected a Dutch theologian as a reform pope in 1522.
-He admitted that the problems Rome had with the Lutherans came because of the corruption of the Church, from the papal office on down.
-In 1536, Pope Paul III appointed a special panel of cardinals to prepare a report on the condition of the Church.
-That report gave Luther a lot of ammo for his criticisms.
-It conceded that Protestantism resulted from the “ambition, avarice, & cupidity” of Catholic bishops.
+He admitted that the problems Rome had with the Lutherans came because of the corruption of the Church, from the papal office down.
+As was saw a couple episodes ago, in 1536, Pope Paul III appointed a special panel of cardinals to prepare a report on the condition of the Church.
+That report gave Luther much ammunition for his critique of Rome.
+It conceded that Protestantism resulted from the “ambition, avarice, and cupidity” of Catholic bishops.

-The Roman Church realized it needed to meet to address the issues raised by the Reformers.
+The Roman Church realized it needed to address the issues raised by the Reformers.
 The Council of Trent was the answer.
-It met in a 25 sessions, under the term of 3 popes, from 1545 to 63.
-The participants came from Italy, Spain, France, & Germany.
-The Council decided on a wide array of issues.
+It met in three main sessions, under the terms of three different popes, from 1545 to 63.
+Participants came from Italy, Spain, France, and Germany.
+The Council decided a wide array of issues.